sigsegv8/DataParser/README.md

 # DataParser
-Combine multiple data sources from HTML table and CSV files to one CSV file
+Combine multiple data sources from HTML table and CSV files to one CSV file.
+Interview question for Veeva SDET position.